HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/PickerView_Basic_Properties.md

 *   Haptic Feedback is supported on Windows devices with OS build version 10.0.15063.0 or later.

-Example
+### Example

-{% highlight voltMx %}//Sample code to set the enableHapticFeedback property of a PickerView widget.
+{% highlight VoltMx %}//Sample code to set the enableHapticFeedback property of a PickerView widget.

 frmPView.myPView.enableHapticFeedback=true;
 {% endhighlight %}

-Platform Availability
+### Platform Availability

 *   Android